Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 - `./examples/network_stress_example/templates/network_loss.yaml` for an example network loss manifest within a helm chart
 - The [Faults via Dashboard section](#faults-via-dashboard) for generating the configs from the UI

-### Scenarios and values.yaml
+### Scenarios and scenarios-matrix.yaml

-In order to run multiple tests but re-use the same job yaml, a special config key called `scenarios` can be used.
+In order to run multiple tests with different custom values (e.g. docker image, image build directory, test target ...) but re-use the same job yaml, a special config matrix called `scenarios` can be used.
 Under the hood, the stress test tools will duplicate the job yaml for each scenario.
-A common pattern is to represent each test case with a file and/or argument passed to the stress program via the container command.

-For example, given a stress test package with multiple tests represented as separate files:
+For example, given a stress test package with multiple tests represented as separate files each running on a different docker image:

 ```
 values.yaml